Schedule an Appointment 1-305-251-8650

 How to Interpret PSA Test Results?

-PSA tests can be difficult to interpret.
+PSA tests can be challenging to interpret.
 Tests can also vary from laboratory to laboratory.
-To ensure accurate comparison, it’s important to use the same lab each time you are tested.
-A more accurate way to find out if you have cancer is to test how quickly PSA levels rise.
+To ensure accurate comparison, it’s essential to use the same lab each time you are tested.
+A more precise way to find out if you have cancer is to test how quickly PSA levels rise.
 If your PSA level is low and not rising after repeated tests, it is probably not a cancer recurrence.
-That is because other non cancerous residual prostate cells in your body can produce small amounts of PSA.
+That is because other non-cancerous residual prostate cells in your body can produce small amounts of PSA.
 If the result is greater than or equal to 0.2 ng/mL and it’s risen on two separate tests taken at least two weeks apart, it is called a biochemical relapse.
 You still have PSA in your bloodstream.
 There is a chance that cancer has recurred.
 A PSA level higher than that may indicate a locally advanced tumor.

 High PSA Levels and Treatment:

 You might not need treatment right away.
-If you have had multiple PSA tests and it appears that your PSA level is rising, a number of other factors determine the next steps.
+If you have had multiple PSA tests and it appears that your PSA level is rising, several factors will influence the next steps.
 These factors include:

 • age and life expectancy